AnarDocs/LibSocWiki/pages/Japanese_Red_Army.md

   and the hijackers blew up the aircraft.
 - January 1974: 2 JRA members and 2 PLFP members armed with submachine
-  guns [infiltrated an oil refinery in Singapore and blew it up](Laju_Attack "wikilink"), later hijacking a ferry and taking the five crewmembers hostage.
+  guns [infiltrated an oil refinery in Singapore and blew it up](Laju_Attack.md "wikilink"), later hijacking a ferry and taking the five crewmembers hostage.
 They exchanged the hostages for safe passage to Kuwait and later South Yemen.
 - September 1974: the French Embassy in The Hague, Netherlands was